Ontario Highway 2

-Having being replaced in importance by the parallel freeways of Highway 401, the Queen Elizabeth Way, and finally Highway 403, the province gradually transferred sections of the route back to the municipal, county and regional governments that it passed through, a process known as downloading.
+Having been replaced in importance by the parallel freeways of Highway 401, the Queen Elizabeth Way, and finally Highway 403, the province gradually transferred sections of the route back to the municipal, county and regional governments that it passed through, a process known as downloading.
 In 1997 and 1998, the province downloaded 391.6 km of Highway 2 and rescinded dozens of Connecting Link agreements, reducing the route to its current length.